silverailscolo/ejb/_posts/en-us/2013-08-20-desk-cleanup.md

 date: 2013-08-20 22:03:43
 description: Make room for your ideas
 categories:
-  - "trains-treinen"
+  - "trains"
 tags:
-  - "trains-home"
+  - "trains"
 featured: false
 ---

 With a lot of help from my son I managed to clean up my desk after years of neglect.
 Sorting some bolts and nuts, and putting the remainders of several 'open' projects in small plastic trays made room for a fresh look at the hobby.
 And I kitbashed the Newport Ice and Fish Company straight away.
-Thanks, C.!<br><br>
+Thanks, C.!

 ![Clean desk](/assets/img/blog/20130821-000320.jpg)